HaxeFlixel/flixel-docs/documentation/02_handbook/21-debugger.md

 ## The Console Window

-The console allows you to do things like calling arbitrary functions or setting the values of arbitrary variables at runtime (where you would otherwise have to recompile the game).
+The console allows you to set the values of variables or call functions at runtime (where you would otherwise have to recompile the game) and many other things.

 By default, the game is paused when the console text field receives focus.
 After a command is executed, the game progresses one frame so the effects can be seen.